david-mark-llc/jessie/README.md

 ## Builder

 The builder has been created using Node so you must install that first.

 To run the builder:

 	cd /bin
-	./jessie (with some options)

-A typical call with some options might look like
+	./jessie (options are below)

+Usage: jessie [options] <functions ...>

+Options:

+	-h, --help           output usage information
+	-V, --version        output the version number
+	-l, --list           Print a list of available functions -o, --output [file]  The file to output to (outputs to stdout by default) -a, --all            Include all Functions and Renditions --all-renditions     Include all renditions of a function if not specified explicitly -u, --uglify         Minify the output using UglifyJS --mangle             Mangle the generated output via UglifyJS --beautify           Output beautified JS
+	--root [path]        the folder that jessie functions are located in --no-wrap            Don'nt wrap the built file with the header/footer file contents --exports <list>     A comma separated list of internal functions to export (default: [isHostMethod, isHostObjectProperty]) --header [path]      The header file
+	--footer [path]      The footer file
+	--namespace [name]   The name of the global variable to export

+Example usage:

 	./jessie -a --root ../functions/ --namepsace "jessie" --header ../libraries/header1.inc --footer ../libraries/footer1.inc -o ~/Desktop/jessie.js bind:1 attachListener:1:2 attachBoundListener:1 query:1 toArray:1

-This tells the builder the following information:

-* --root tells the builder where to find the functions (and their renditions)
-* --namepsace tells the builder what to call your library - you can call it whatever you like - it's your library!
-* --header tells the builder what header to include (it's the start of the anonymous function)
-* --footer tells the builder what footer to include (it's the end of the anonymous function)
-* -o tells the builder where to save the generated .js file to
-* bind:1 attachListener:1:2 query:1 toArray:1 tells the builder to include the functions bind (rendition 1), attachListener (rendition 1 and 2), attachBoundListener (rendition 1), query (rendition 1) and toArray (rendition 1)

-There are more options including minifying.
-Just run `./jessie` to see the full list of options.

 ## API documentation